department-of-veterans-affairs/va.gov-cms/READMES/testing.md

 Click the link under **Dashboard** (SOCKS must be enabled to access Tugboat).

 Once in the Tugboat instance dashboard, scroll down to the Preview Build Log and click "See Full Log".

 ![Preview Build Log](https://user-images.githubusercontent.com/1318579/186017075-fac60359-3a9f-4ce6-9c82-23a1e4caca1a.png)

 This will give you a scrollable view of all of the logged information output since the Tugboat environment was (re)built, including all test output.

-Unfortunately, and extremely frustratingly, 1) it will autoscroll to the bottom until all tests have completed, and 2) the text is not searchable.
+Unfortunately, and extremely frustratingly...

+- it will autoscroll to the bottom until all tests have completed, and
+- the text is not searchable.

 If you need to find some particular string, select all and copy it to an IDE/text editor/whatever.

 Otherwise, just scroll back to find the failed test, and go from there.

 #### Otherwise...

 This test is run by a GitHub Action.
 Click the "Details" link in the row of the failed test.
 This should take you to a view of the run details, which should contain the logged information.

 ----